yoobato/yoobato.github.io/README.md

-# homepage
+# Daeyeol Ryu
-My personal homepage using Jekyll and HTML5UP Read-only theme.
+My personal homepage using Jekyll with Github pages.